 Windows 10 has a dedicated troubleshooter that diagnoses and troubleshoots the various device adapter errors.
-Therefore, first, we recommend you to run a Bluetooth troubleshooter.
+Therefore, first, we recommend that you should run a Bluetooth troubleshooter.

 To run the troubleshooter, navigate to the Windows settings > Update & security > Troubleshoot > Additional troubleshooters, and then run Bluetooth troubleshooter.

 Once you’ve finished this, then you can proceed to the following steps in order to reinstall the Bluetooth driver.

 - First of all, click the start menu button and search Device Manager in the search box.

 - In the Device Manager, find the Bluetooth device and click the dropdown arrow button to list all the drivers.

 - Right-click the Bluetooth adapter, and then select Uninstall Device.